farbodtaymouri/Books-Papers/Leadership/Strategic Enterprise Architecture Management/Chapter 2.md

     * Implement changes
     * Monitor EA
   * The structured development of EA consists of hundreds or even thousands of components, including infrastructure components, applications, business processes, which cannot be done with EA models only. __Organizations use KPIs to measure certain EA characteristics such as cost efficiency, service quality, alignment, and risks__.
+* Why is it important?
+  * Without proper operation and process monitoring, the organization will lose control over EA.
+Uncontrolled modifications of EA components have the potential to derail EA plans.
+EA operations and processes ensure that small changes which impact EA are systematically tracked and that EA information is up to date.

+## EA Frameworks, Modeling, and Tools
+* What is this?
+  * EA frameworks such as Zachman are useful for defining and developing the detailed architecture and governing the principles during its development and the standards guiding it.
+  * EA frameworks provide guidelines, procedural models, and methodologies for structured EA development.
+* Why is it important?
+  * The underlying idea of developing such frameworks and models is to accelerate EAM development, reduce the risk of EAM failure, and make EAM more efficient and effective.
+* How is it related to other building blocks?
+  * Frameworks play an important role in all EA-related processes.
+They help the architect as a toolbox to serve EA tasks.
+Thus, there is a relationship between frameworks and all other mentioned steps (strategic planning, project life cycle, and operations and monitoring).

+## People, Adoption, and Introduction of EAM
+* What is this?
+  * EAM is not only impacted by hard methodologies such as frameworks and modeling but also by soft factors.
+For example, individual resistance, incentives, and support from stakeholders play an important role in EAM development.
+* Why is it important?
+  * EAM requires many stakeholders to change their behavior.
+EAM increases transparency about EA-related decision-making and work practices.
+This can lead to fear that past management mistakes might come to light and that managers will be criticized for inefficient behavior and work patterns.
+Additionally, people tend to resist changing their habits.